Skip to main content

 Other Details in “Blue Ocean Strategy”

 The book is packed full of great ideas, tools and frameworks, but the real-life examples and case-studies are what really brings them to life.
 The book covers examples of [yellow tail], SouthWest Airlines, Cirque du Soleil, NetJets, Curves, NTT DoCoMo, Home Depot, Ralph Lauren, Toyota, Novo Nordisk, Bloomberg, QB House, Apple, European Financial Services , Pret a Manger, IKEA, Swatch, and many more.
-Do get a copy of the book or our full summary bundle for more details, tips and examples.
+If you’re interested in learning about all this and more, get a copy of purchase the book here or visit the BOS official website for more resources.

 Click here to download Blue Ocean Strategy book summary and infographic